 Addicts will not even realize they are addicted to alcohol or drug until it is too late and they have reached their so-called ‘bottom’.
 For some, they will be so deep in the clutches of addiction that they will even deny that there is something wrong with them.
 Meanwhile, family members of addicts will feel more or less the same things: anger, helplessness, despair, and hopelessness.

 Inasmuch as addicts are held hostage by the disease, their families are too.
 Many addicts did not wish to become addicts and are powerless to escape the cycle.
 Some are blinded with their addiction that they continue with their unthinking behavior.
 At times, they are also afraid to go through withdrawal so they cannot bring themselves to stop.

 How Families Change

 The addicts do not see themselves change, but for the families who know them very well, the changes are all too painful to watch before their very eyes.
 The addicts have developed a tunnel vision and a single, strong desire to fulfill the compulsion without any consideration for its consequences.
 They lose interest in spending time with, and even providing for, their families.
 And this is how addiction shatters many families’ hopes and futures in more ways than the members could have ever imagined.

-However, the financial tally pales at the other costs of addiction–which none can put a price tag on: broken marriages, shattered families, unrealized dreams, as well as uncertain futures, violence, hurt, stress, and even trauma to the family members.
+However, the financial tally pales compared to the other costs of addiction.
+None can put a price tag on this.
+Broken marriages, shattered families, unrealized dreams.
+Not to mention uncertain futures, violence, hurt, stress, and even trauma to the family members.

 *not her real name